State Disability Insurance Settings

 California: This tax is a flat rate paid by the employee, that includes both disability insurance and paid family leave.
 For more info, visit the California Employment Development Development website.
 Patriot Software calculates SDI taxes.
 We also deposit and file SDI taxes for Full Service Payroll customers.

-Hawaii: This tax is a flat rate paid by the employee.
-The employer has the option to deduct up to half of the cost of the tax from the employee.
-For more info, visit the Hawaii Disability Compensation Division website.
-In Hawaii, Patriot Software only calculates and deducts the full allowable amount from employee earnings, but not the employer amount.
+Hawaii: In Hawaii, Patriot Software only calculates and deducts the full allowable amount from employee earnings, but not the employer amount.
 For Full Service Payroll, we do not collect and remit Hawaii SDI taxes.
 This is because SDI in Hawaii is offered through private insurance, not a state taxing agency.
+For more info, visit the Hawaii Disability Compensation Division website.

 New Jersey: Your SDI tax rate is based on your company’s experience.
 For more info, visit the New Jersey State Disability Benefits website.
 Also see our more detailed help article State Disability Insurance Setup in New Jersey.Patriot Software calculates SDI taxes for both the employee and employer.
 We also deposit and file SDI taxes for Full Service Payroll customers.